-10-150-199 IT:NETWORK: INTERN PRACTICUM

-...practical hands-on experience applying skills developed in the program at an approved site with supervision by an employer and the instructor with related projects and discussion.
+10-150-199 IT:NETWORK: INTERN PRACTICUM ...practical hands-on experience applying skills developed in the program at an approved site with supervision by an employer and the instructor with related projects and discussion.
 (Pre/Corequisite: 10-102-100, Bus and Info Tech Occup Prep)

-10-154-150 IT:SUPPORT:HARDWARE-INTRO
+10-154-150 IT:SUPPORT:HARDWARE-

-...computer/network terminology, component identification, POST, computer/peripheral/printer maintenance, system boards, memory systems, FAT vs. NTFS, operating system/network installations/configurations, internet research, troubleshooting, command line.
+INTRO ...computer network terminology, component identification, POST, computer/ peripheral configuration and maintenance, basic operating systems concepts and installations, basic networking concepts and configurations and troubleshooting using the Cisco IT Essentials curriculum.